RasaHQ/rasa/docs/patterns.rst

 Storing API responses in the tracker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The result from an API call can be stored in a ``Slot`` as :ref:`highlighted above <slot_features>`.
+The result from an API call can be stored in a ``Slot`` as :ref:`explained above <slot_features>`.
 In that case the data is stored in a ``Slot`` that is featurized, influencing the flow of the dialogue.

-It is possible to store the results from a database query, or from an API call, in a ``Slot`` that will not influence the dialogue.
-You will need to define an ``unfeaturized`` slot in your domain:
+A slot of type ``unfeaturized`` can be used to store the results from a database query or API call so that it will not influence the course of a dialogue.
+An exaple ``unfeaturized`` slot defined in a domain file:

 .. code-block:: yaml